italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+focus"></a>

 ### focus()
-The method to focused the input when in editable mode.
+The method to focus the input when in editable mode.

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+getEditable"></a>